S. Sambhu Prasad

 The centenary of his birth was celebrated in 2011 by a function was attended by dignitaries and journalists, including Chief Minister of Andhra Pradesh Konijeti Rosaiah.

 Early life

 Sambhu Prasad was born to S. Sivabrahmam in the then Madras Presidency.
+They are the followers of Srouta saivam.
 He graduated from the Viswa Bharathi University and joined the Indian independence movement.
 He was a member of the Indian National Congress.

 Education

 Sivalenka Sambhuprasad graduated from the Santiniketan school founded by Rabindranath Tagore.

 Member of Parliament

 Sambhu Prasad was elected to the Rajya Sabha in 1952 and served from 3 April 1952 to 2 April 1956.
 He subsequently served a term in the Legislative Council of Andhra Pradesh States.

-Family
+Personal

-Sambhu Prasad married Kamakshamma (daughter of Kasinadhuni Nageswara Rao Desodharaka Nageswara Rao Pantulu Garu).
+Sambhu Prasad married Kamakshamma.
 They had two sons and three daughters.